maximilianh/crisporWebsite/manual/manual.md

 * How do I choose the right exon and transcript?

     * In a short gene, most exons will be essential.
-In a long gene, use expression databases like GTEX to get an idea what the best transcript for your tissue is.
+In a long gene, use expression databases like GTEX (see the gtexportal's exon expression viewer) to get an idea what the best transcript for your tissue is.
 Possibly verify with RT-PCR or your own RNA-seq.
     * Most users target an exon towards the 5' end, others target essential protein domains.
       Doench 2016 found that protein domains are as good as a 5' exon.
     * There is more and more evidence that having a deletion close to a